14ercooper/14erEdit/README.md

 14erEdit operates on a rolling release for the world editor through the megaserver.
 The most recent 14erEdit version will be available for at least the most recent available Minecraft version, with occasional backports.

-The megaserver will be updated periodically in the releases tab, including changelogs.
+The megaserver and 14erEdit jar will be updated periodically in the releases tab, including changelogs.